DownTheMatrix/100-days-of-code/log.md

 ### Day 9: 2018 January 31, Wednesday

 **Today's Progress**: I went through 3 courses on Codeacademy, and I completed them: 1.
 Learn Bootstrap, 2.
-Learn Command Line, 3.
-Learn Git.
+Learn Command Line.

 **Thoughts:** Learning Bootstrap surely speeds up everything when it comes to build a website.
 However, at this stage I still prefer to keep on building pages from a scratch.
 The more the practice, the better.
 I save the shortcuts for later.

+### Day 10: 2018 February 1, Tuesday

+**Today's Progress**: I finally startec working on my Portfolio Page, where I will make sure to use all the basic skills I've been studying so far (I will include some Bootstrap classes as well).
+Today I've wrote down the layout using pen&paper, and tomorrow I will start building the page section by section.

+**Thoughts:** I'm currently studying how to divide a website just by looking at it. <Header>, <section> (<article> and <aside>) and <footer>.
+I plan to become effectively capable of assessing a website structure as fast as possible.